CBS Host Nails Graham For Empty Impeachment Defense

-Category: World Politics Hits: 7Sen.
+Category: World Politics Hits: 8Sen.
 Lindsey Graham (R-SC) on Sunday argued that President Donald Trump should be allowed to "rehabilitate himself" after he incited a mob to attack the U.S. Capitol.
 CBS host Margaret Brennan asked Graham about Trump's impeachment trial during an interview on Face the Nation.
 "If you believe he committed a crime, he can be prosecuted like any other citizen," Graham insisted.
 "Impeachment is a political process.
 We've never impeached a president once they're out of office.
 I think this is a very bad idea."
 "That doesn't mean that what happened on Jan.
 6 was OK," he added.
 "It means this impeachment, in the eyes of most Republicans, is an unconstitutional exercise.
 The president's behavior in my view is not a crime but he can be charged with one if people think he committed it because he's now a private citizen."
 Brennan reminded Graham that Trump "was impeached while he was still in office."
 "When you can't argue a case on it's merits, you argue on process," the CBS host said.
 "And that's what Republicans are doing right now."
 "Bottom line: the impeachment articles I think are unconstitutional because the president is in Florida," Graham countered.
 "So this is not process.
 The Constitution, I think, is being flagrantly violated because when it comes to Trump, there seems to be no end to all of this."
 Brennan pressed: "Does any of that deserve a reprimand?"
 Graham suggested that Trump will faces consequences because he "will have a place in history in all this."

 Read more https://crooksandliars.com/2021/02/Graham-Impeachment-Trump-Brennan-CBS